Making my website leaner

 The detailed situation is shown using Firefox network monitor:

-I decided to experiment with a lightweight CSS framework, to see the kind of improvements one can get.
-There are many lightweight responsive frameworks one can choose from: see for instance, Awesome CSS Frameworks and 100+ best CSS frameworks for responsive design.
+I decided to experiment with a lightweight CSS framework, to see the kind of improvements I could get and, in fact, there are many to choose from.
+See, for instance:

 After a quick review I decided to stick with Spectre.css for layout, because it is simple to install and use, it is based on Sass for customization, it has many components, and it does not take too much space.
 Bulma, Vital, and Min were close matches.

 The transition to the new framework was relatively quick.
 I had to change some markup in the layout files to account for the syntactic differences between the different frameworks, while Zepto worked as a drop-in replacement for jQuery.